gbayer-1/AZMLND_Capstone_Project/README.md

 The best RandomForestClassifier model of this run consists of 1416 trees with a maximum depth of 100 and at least 2 samples inside one leaf.
 It has an accuracy of `0.922` and a precision of `0.896`.

 <img src="./screenshots/hyperdrive_rundetails_1.png" />

-A description on further improvements can also be found in the [notebook](hyperparameter_tuning.ipynb).

 ## Model Deployment
 <img src="./screenshots/hyperdrive_model_endpointhealthy.png" align="right" width=600/>